MabbottLab/MEGneto/ConfigParams.md

           <summary>Bpfilter</summary>
           Where: fcp_2_PreprocessingICA in setting up cfg for ft_preprocessing
           <br>
-          Meaning: “Yes” or “not” to indicate if we want to do a bandpass filter
+          Meaning: “Yes” or “no” to indicate if we want to do a bandpass filter
         </details>
       </li>
       <!--FILTERING PARAMETERS.BPFREQ-->